 Snowmobiling is a great way to get outside during the winter, but it’s important to be safe about it.
 Some things should be obvious: don’t drink and drive, wear the appropriate gear, and make sure you have enough gas.
-Here are a few other tips for safe snowmobiling in 2016:
+Here are a few other tips for safe snowmobiling:

 1. Ride in a Group